dychen1/restaurant_api/README.md

   - Delete a table by its table id.
 Cascades to delete all items associated with the table.

 - `/items/` - Method: POST
   - Fetch a list of items for a table.
 Optionally, provide item and/or customer_id.
+Provides all items if only table id is provided.

 - `/items/add` - Method: PUT
   - Add a list of items to a table.
 The app generates a static cook time between 5-15 minutes for each item.